civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_export.md

 ## Availability

-This hook was first available in CiviCRM 3.2.4
+This hook was first available in CiviCRM 3.2.4, $componentTable and $ids variables are available in CiviCRM 5.8.0

 ## Definition